 Some truck types are not permitted in areas where there are fire hazards.
 Watch for marked areas.
 For example: You must not drive a type E or ES truck into an area restricted to EE or EX trucks.

 TRUCK WEIGHT

 Dockboards, elevators and some floors have limited capacity.
 Check your capacity plate for the weight of your truck.
-Remember to add the weight of the battery and the load you have on the forks.
+Also check weights of carts with loads.